react-native-webrtc/react-native-webrtc/README.md

 7.)
 Maybe you have to set `Dead Code Stripping` to `No` and `Enable Bitcode` to `No`.

 ## Usage
-Now, you can use WebRTC like in brower.
+Now, you can use WebRTC like in browser.
 In your index.ios.js, you can require WebRTC to import RTCPeerConnection, RTCSessionDescription, etc.
 ```javascript
 var WebRTC = require('react-native-webrtc');